vigo332/kickstart-ipxe-staticIP/README.md

 # Using Kickstart to Remotely Upgrade RHEL 6 to RHEL 7 from HTTP server

 ## Background
 My business unit manages about 100 workstations running RHEL 6 server edition in different networks and buildings.
 We need to upgrade the OS to RHEL 7 to match our HPC system.
-These workstations were added by disk imaging, but they have different disk sizes, partition layouts and hardware types.
+These workstations were added by disk imaging over time, but they have different disk sizes, partition layouts and hardware types.
 Although users of the WS use network filesystems, most of the local drives were used by users.

 The upgrade requirements: